Read more about how RIT is tackling the coronavirus crisis here

 The extension is exclusive to qualifying STEM (science, technology, engineering, or math) focused programs.
 The MS in entrepreneurship and innovative ventures program qualifies for an F-1 OPT STEM Extension, under the CIP Code 27.0305-Financial Mathematics in the 2012 STEM-Designated Degree Program List published by the U.S. Immigration and Customs Enforcement (ICE) office.
 For more information please visit the U.S. Citizenship and Immigration Services (USCIS)webpages: Understanding F-1 OPT Requirements and Questions and Answers: Extension of Optional Practical Training Program for Qualified Students.

 Entrepreneurship and innovative ventures, MS degree, typical course sequence

 * Students enrolled in Applied Venture Creation (MGMT-765) may work on their own project in the course or they may work on a project in conjunction with Venture Creations, RIT's business incubator.† Graduate electives taken at RIT may be courses outside Saunders College.

 To be considered for admission to the MS program in entrepreneurship and innovative ventures, candidates must fulfill the following requirements:

-- Have a minimum cumulative GPA of 3.25 to have GMAT requirement waived*.
+Have a minimum cumulative GPA of 3.25 to have the GMAT requirement waived*.

 *The GMAT may be waived if an applicant has a GPA of 3.25 or higher, or they can present evidence of professional work experience of six or more years.
 Students who cannot submit a GMAT, GRE, or one of the two waiver requirements may be considered for admission on a case-by-case basis.